 You can effortlessly reproduce many Georgian dishes in your kitchen.
 But there is the exception of sourcing some hard-to-find seasoning and spices like adjika and blue fenugreek mentioned in this recipe.
 These spices are optional to this recipe; you can season the mushrooms to your preference.
 Luckily, major markets like Trader Joe's have made adjika accessible outside of Georgia.

-- Oyster Mushrooms: These are called kama mushrooms in Georgian and large ones are the perfect shape for filling.
+- Button Mushrooms: Large ones are the perfect shape for filling.

 - Sulguni or Mozzarella Cheese: Mild, melting cheese is the perfect choice for stuffing these mushrooms.
 Sulguni, a Georgian-style cheese, is not easy to find, but it's very similar to low-moisture mozzarella cheese.

 - Vegetable Oil: If you plan to season the mushrooms, then use a little oil on the mushrooms before adding them to the pan.
-It will help make the spices adhere to the mushrooms and crisp a bit on the surface.
+It will help make the spices adhere to the mushrooms and build some crisp on the surface.

 - Salt & Pepper: Use these staple spices to your liking.

-- Adjika (optional): This special Georgian is prepared by mixing pepper, garlic, and salt, among other spices.
+- Adjika (optional): This special Georgian spice is prepared by mixing fresh pepper, garlic, and salt among other spices.
 Adjika also comes in various forms, such as paste or powder.
-It is its own unique taste that is also spicy and garlicky.
+It has its own unique taste that is spicy and garlicky.

 - Blue Fenugreek (optional): The blue fenugreek plant only grows in the mountain of Switzerland and the Caucasus, so this spice is a rare find.